ZZZZzzzzac/numfi/docs/class.md

 the hexadecimal str representation of numfi object.

 - `numfi.i`
-the integer bits of numfi object, equal to `numfi.w-numfi.f`
+the integer bits of numfi object

 - `numfi.upper` / `numfi.lower`
 the upper / lower bound of numfi object based on currently word/fraction bits setting